 Pthalates (Diethyl pthalate) – Hormone disrupting to varying degrees, and trials show skeletal disruption also.
 These are commonly found in almost every cleaning product, listed as ‘fragrance’.
 They’re in all air fresheners, many scented candles, house hold furnishing and food packaging like cling film and freezer bags.

 Triclosan – Petroleum derived, triclosan is often the bad boy behind the word ‘antibacterial’ on your cleaning products, hand soap, deodorant, antibacterial face washes and toothpaste.
 Stay away, as it is often contaminated with chloroform, can cause skin, eye and lung irritation, can disrupt the immune system and accumulate in the environment, toxic to algae and fiddling with the growing habits of some fish.
 O.M.G is right!
 Your new weapon to achieve the same disinfecting effect: soap and water.
 Let me say that again: Soap and water!
 True story.
 Back in 2015, the FDA issued a challenge after seeing some of the effects of triclosan on thyroid in the scientific literature.
 Their challenge was to have scientists prove that triclosan achieved MORE of an antibacterial/sanitising result than soap and water did.
 Could anyone prove it?
 NOPE.
 So, As of December 2017 in the USA (unfortunately not elsewhere as of this writing in 2018) triclosan was banned from handwash, soaps and sanitisers.
 Go America!

 Quarternary Ammonium Compounds (Quats) – Found in fabric softeners, fabric softening sheets.
-These also operate similarly to triclosan, and to boot, cause intense asthma in many people and contact dermatitis/eczema.
+These also operate similarly to triclosan, and to boot, aggravate asthma in many people and contact dermatitis/eczema.
 Totally unnecessary when many natural, non irritating options work so well.

 So what can we use, then?